kantorge/yaffa-docs/docs/assets/account-groups.md

 ![Screenshot of the 'Add account group' form](/img/accountgroups-add.png)

 At the moment, the only available field is the **Name** field, which is required.
 Enter a name for the new account group and click the **Save** button to create it.
-No other properties are reuired and used by this feature.
+No other properties are required and used by this feature.

 :::note